 Men dominate in historiography.

-99 years later, the Argentine director Lola Arias invites people from 8 to 85 years old
+99 years later, the Argentine director Lola Arias invites people from 8 to 85 years old.

 to the stage to tell stories about communism.
 Together they will reconstruct their own lives and that of Salomea Genin.
 As a child of a Jewish family Salomea Genin was forced to flee from the National Socialist regime of terror to Australia, where she was inspired by the communist dream and decided to support building a socialist state on German soil.
 She worked for the Stasi before she realized that the GDR had become a police state and then broke with it.
-Her story is accompanied by those of a translator, an actress, a punk singer and a Vietnamese contract worker, as well as a puppeteer, a young communist from Bavaria, a 16 year-old activist and a student from Berlin Pankow.
+Her story is accompanied by those of a translator, an actress, a punk singer and a Vietnamese contract worker, as well as a puppeteer, a 16 year-old activist and a student from Berlin Pankow.

 Together they report on singing communist work songs in front of factories, on the teachings of socialist brother countries, on surveillance in everyday life, on concerts in church rooms, on the discussion in the theatre during reunification, on burning asylum centres in eastern Germany and the demands from refugees today, all in order to reveal an image of the personal in the political, of failure and getting up again.